 Belonging and Access

-Think of belonging and access in education as an ongoing effort with three distinct but related goals (Waitoller & Kozleski, 2013): to more fairly distribute learning opportunities; to recognize and honor the differences among students; and to provide opportunities for marginalized groups “to represent themselves in decision-making processes.”.
+Think of belonging and access in education as an ongoing effort with three distinct but related goals (Waitoller & Kozleski, 2013): to more fairly distribute learning opportunities; to recognize and honor the differences among students; and to provide opportunities for all students “to represent themselves in decision-making processes.”.

 As a conclusion to their meta-analysis, Waitoller and Artiles (2013) argue that belonging in the classroom should be treated more broadly.
-Rather than focusing on a unitary identity like “disabled” or “female,” for example, treat the idea of belonging in the classroom through a lens of intersectionality, considering all relevant identities and groups that have been historically marginalized in educational settings.
+Rather than focusing on a unitary identity like “disabled” or “female,” for example, treat the idea of belonging in the classroom by considering how those identities may intersect, as well considering the experiences of students who may be underrepresented in higher educational settings.

 In my classroom, I've encountered instances of students expressing themselves passionately, even to the point of spirited debates or disagreements.
 Surprisingly, I don't find it bothersome; rather, I interpret it as a sign that I've fostered an environment where individuals feel comfortable being authentic and expressing their thoughts openly.
 This, to me, indicates the creation of a safe space where everyone feels free to be themselves.